dnhai0311/Blazor-Client-Server/README.md

    dotnet run --project Client
    ```

-4. Open your browser and navigate to `https://localhost:5001`.
+4. Open your browser and navigate to `https://localhost:5001` or something like that.

 ### Database Migrations